rappdw/executive-ai-assistant/README.md

 ### Configuration

-The configuration for EAIA can be found in `eaia/main/config.yaml`.
-Every key in there is required.
+The configuration for EAIA is stored in a standard OS-specific location:
+- macOS: `~/Library/Application Support/eaia/config.yaml`
+- Linux: `~/.config/eaia/config.yaml` (or `$XDG_CONFIG_HOME/eaia/config.yaml` if set)
+- Windows: `%APPDATA%\eaia\config.yaml`

+When you first run EAIA locally, it will create this file automatically with default values if it doesn't exist.
+Every key in the config file is required.
 These are the configuration options:

 - `email`: Email to monitor and send emails as.
 This should match the credentials you loaded above.
 - `full_name`: Full name of user